VangelKachulev/Envie/README.md

-Buy-sell is platform similar to OLX.
-You can register, login and upload product for sale.
+Envie - Single Page Application written in Vue.js.
+The application is divided into SFC files.
+The application have Public Part (Accessible without authentication) and Private Part (Available for Registered Users).
+I demonstrate the use of programming concepts, specific to the Vue.js:
+Data Binding(two-way binding (v-model));
+Directives(v-if, v-for);
+Lifecycle Hooks:(created, mounted, etc.);
+Vue Router;
+Event Handling;

-Start Client side: Open a terminal on vscode, then make sure you enter the folder 'buy-sell' and type 'npm install' and then 'npm run dev' Start server: Open new terminal on vscode, then make sure you enter the server folder and type 'node server.js'
+Start Client side: Open a terminal on vscode, then make sure you enter the folder 'Client' and type 'npm install' and then 'npm start' Start server: Open new terminal on vscode, then make sure you enter the server folder and type 'node server.js'